pstgi/sps-v3-documentation/Installation/updating-the-sps-plus-application.md

 # Updating the SPS Plus application

-This section describes the process of updating an existing instance of the SPS Plus application, from one minor version to another.
-For example, if you have SPS v3 installed, you can use the instructions to update it to a higher version of v3.
-Or from version of v4.x.x to higher version of v4.x.x.
+This section describes the process of updating an existing instance of the SPS Plus application.
-The process is the same for any minor version update, as long as you have an instance of the SPS web application running on the web server.

-If you are looking for instructions on how to upgrade from SPS v3 to v4, and you have not updates your appsettings.json file already, please refer to [Upgrade from SPS v3 to v4](./upgrade-v3-to-v4.md) documentation.
+> If you are looking for instructions on how to upgrade from SPS Plus v3 to v4, and you have not updates your appsettings.json file already, please refer to [Upgrade from SPS Plus v3 to v4](./upgrade-v3-to-v4.md) documentation.
 If you have performed all steps in that documentation, you can proceed with the instructions in this document to update the app files.

-If you do not have an instance of the SPS web application running on the web server, you need to perform the tasks in [Preparing the web server](#preparing-the-web-server) and [Setting up IIS websites for the first time](#setting-up-iis-websites-for-the-first-time) sections above.
+If you do not have an instance of the SPS Plus web application running on the web server, you need to perform the tasks in [Preparing the web server](#preparing-the-web-server) and [Setting up IIS websites for the first time](#setting-up-iis-websites-for-the-first-time) sections above.